Counterfeiter/PowerMeter-Xmega-Binaries/README.md

 The newest release of the PowerMeter Display Extension is also here as binarie file available.

+A beta version of the PowerMeter CSharp Application for 64 Bit Windows systems is also available.
+You will need this software to change the scale values because the open source google chrome app issn't ready for this usecase.

 License
 --------------
 PowerMeter binaries are free to use for non commercial application!